lcorreia/kimchi/plugins/kimchi/docs/README.md

 Hypervisor Distro Support
 =========================

-Kimchi daemon might run on any GNU/Linux distribution that meets the conditions described on the 'Getting Started' section below.
+Kimchi and Wok might run on any GNU/Linux distribution that meets the conditions described on the 'Getting Started' section below.

-The Kimchi community makes an effort to test with the latest versions of Fedora, RHEL, OpenSuSe, and Ubuntu.
+The Kimchi community makes an effort to test it with the latest versions of Fedora, RHEL, OpenSuSe, and Ubuntu.

 Getting Started
 ===============